-- Will plan placements with the agency and will periodically consult with the designated field instructor to monitor the student's adjustment and progress. - Will provide ongoing communication with the field instructor, including a minimum of three on-site visits to the agency (two during summer placements) and more frequently when needed and feasible. - Will conduct meetings for field instructors regarding field instruction questions and issues, and solicit suggestions and recommendations. - Will provide the necessary instructions and other pertinent information for field instructors during each semester. - Will assign to the agency students who are academically qualified. - Will hold students accountable for conforming to professional standards of conduct. - Acknowledges the right of the agency to require the program to withdraw any student for unprofessional conduct and/or unsatisfactory performance, provided negotiations involving the student, the program, and the agency are unsuccessful.
+- Will plan placements with the agency and will periodically consult with the designated Practicum instructor to monitor the student's adjustment and progress. - Will provide ongoing communication with the Practicum instructor, including a minimum of three on-site visits to the agency (two during summer placements) and more frequently when needed and feasible. - Will conduct meetings for Practicum instructors regarding Practicum instruction questions and issues, and solicit suggestions and recommendations. - Will provide the necessary instructions and other pertinent information for Practicum instructors during each semester. - Will assign to the agency students who are academically qualified. - Will hold students accountable for conforming to professional standards of conduct. - Acknowledges the right of the agency to require the program to withdraw any student for unprofessional conduct and/or unsatisfactory performance, provided negotiations involving the student, the program, and the agency are unsuccessful.